NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 - the new high accurate atmospheric radiative transfer model MODTRAN 5.2
 - simulating the band effective atmospheric transmittance Model analysis indicated that this method will obtain a CWV RMSE of about 0.5 g/cm^2.

+The algorithm will not cause significant uncertainty to the final LST retrieval with known CWV, but it will lead some error to the LST result for the cases without input CWV.
+To reduce this effect, the authors are trying to find more representative profiles to optimize the current algorithm.

 Details about the columnw water vapor retrieval can be found in: